bitwarden/contributing-docs/docs/getting-started/server/guide.md

 Mac Users: When prompted to save the downloaded certificate and pfx file in Mac Keychain be sure to select "Default Keychain > login" from the dropdown.
-Otherwise they will not be found when attempting to Build and Run the Server.
+Otherwise they will not be found when attempting to "Build and Run the Server".

 :::